PeterQ93/Junior-Fitness/README.md

 3. Under the **Source** section, select the **Main** branch from the drop-down menu and click **Save**.
 4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.
 ​
-You  can find the live site via the following URL - [live webpage](https://yoururlhere)
+You can find the live site via the following URL - [Junior Fitness](https://peterq93.github.io/junior-fitness/classes.html)
 ***
 ​